 Obamas Take on Bullying in New Facebook Video, White House Summit

-March 9, 2011 by Carolyn Simon, Associate Director of Digital Media
+March 9, 2011 by Carolyn Simon, Deputy Director of Digital Media

 The president and the first lady are taking steps to combat bullying – first viaa video message they just posted to Facebook, and next through a White House anti-bullying summit that will be held Thursday.

 In the video, President Obama said, “For a long time, bullying was treated as an unavoidable part of growing up.
 But more and more, we are seeing how harmful it can be for our kids.”

 Many LGBT students can relate to this – in a 2009 survey of 7,261 middle and high school students, the Gay Lesbian and Straight Education Network found that nearly 9 out of 10 LGBT students experienced harassment at school in the past year and nearly two-thirds felt unsafe because of their sexual orientation or gender identity.

 The White House summit will bring together parents, teachers and students to exchange ideas about combating bullying.
 The Obamas invite everyone to join the conversation online at www.stopbullying.gov.